Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Temple in the Aztec city El Tajín

-El Tajín was an Aztec city which flourished between 600 and 1200 AD, mostly thanks to its strategic position next to important trading routes.
+El Tajín was an Aztec city that flourished between 600 and 1200 CE, mostly thanks to its strategic position next to important trading routes.
 It extends for 10 square kilometers (4 square miles), which is not a lot.
-But what makes the Aztec ruins stand out is not the extension—it’s the structures, which are absolutely unique and can’t be seen anywhere else in Mexico.
+But what makes the ruins stand out is not the extension—it’s the structures, which are absolutely unique and can’t be seen anywhere else in Mexico.

 The most popular building in the complex is the Pyramid of the Niches (in the picture), made of flagstones and richly decorated.
-Whoever built this Aztec temple had a good sense of design.
+Whoever built it had a good sense of design.

-El Tajín can be seen in Veracruz State.
-See other interesting places to visit there.
+See other interesting places to visit in Veracruz State

 Luxurious Hotel Emporio Veracruz!